 The first character is the Power Stat.
-It represents the cards offensive power of the card and the power that the card has when used to attack and capture other cards on the board.
+It represents the offensive power of the card and the power that the card has when it is used to attack and capture other cards on the board.

 Combination attacks are where the game gets rather complicated.
 Once a card has been defeated or captured, any enemy cards pointed at by the arrows of that card are also captured.

 You win the game if you have more cards at the end of the game then your opponent.

 Make sure that you protect your cards by placing them in secure locations using the blocks placed around the board.
 Save your stronger cards for the end of the game making sure that the arrow directions will allow you to utilize it properly when the time comes and then unleash it for a final combo.

 The maximum amount of cards that you can hold at any given time is 100.
 This rule doesn’t make much sense, but as a result, you will have to throw away more common cards later in the game in order to free up space for more rare cards.